caslabs/caslabs.github.io/essays/patterns-and-patterns.md

 To be more precise, React’s emobides Observer pattern through useState, managing states locally within components and useContext for more complex state that needs to be shared across multiple component, effecitvely eliminating direct DOM manipulations, instead using a declarative style where you describe the UI as a function of state!

-### Or the time, I created an AI System for my games
+### Or The Time, I Created An AI System For My Games

 Another use of designs patterns throughout my adventures in software engineering, and more explicitly engineered, was the time I created an AI System for my games.
 In gameplay engineering, we've often design various managers systems within our game, ResourceManager would handle the initialization and uses of all resources within our game, AudioManager would read through all the sound files defined in my audio folders and play them accordingly within my game, UIManager would handle the transitions of UIs from my game, from start menu to real time cutscenes for my players.
 Of course, AIManager would handle the creation and behavior of all my AI agents in my game, collectively swaming intelligence.